FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 It is RECOMMENDED to report any useful quantity even if it does not satisfy all the requirements.
-For example if Max Load is classified as a Lower Bound, it is fine to report it as the Relevant Lower Bound, and compute Conditional Throughput for it.
+For example if Max Load is classified as a Lower Bound, it is fine to report it as an "effective" Relevant Lower Bound (although not a real one, as that requires
+Relevant Upper Bound which does not exist in this case), and compute Conditional Throughput for it.
 In this case, only the missing Relevant Upper Bound signals this result instance is irregular.

+{::comment}
+[mk]

+    Isn't it better to say "a valid Relevant Lower Bound" instead of "an effective Relevant Lower Bound"?

+    Or does it "collide" with the end of the sentence "result instance is irregular"?

+    I.e. "effective" vs "irregular" is less of a logic collision "eye sore" compared witgh "valid" vs "irregular". :)

+[/mk]

+    VP: In this case, Max load is a valid Lower Bound, but not a regular Relevant Lower Bound.
+    I prefer a paragraph explaining thsi situation without needing to define yet another specific term.
+    I just do not see a good enough possible paragraph yet.

+{:/comment}

 Similarly, if both revevant bounds exist, it is RECOMMENDED to include them as Irregular Goal Result attributes,